mjbradvica/personal-website-articles/2021/blazor-series/blazor-refactoring-inputs.md

 - A label for the input
 - Styling for the input in form of css classes

-The following example shows two input fields for a form in Blazor.
-One is a text input for a name, the other is a number input for a person's age.
+The following example shows two input fields in a Blazor form.
+The first is a text input for a name, the other is a number input for a person's age.
 For the sake of simplicity I am only showing the input fields.
 The css classes come from the Bulma library.

 ```csharp
 <div class="field">